 “I also want to address, because I’ve already heard from Mr. Rynearson, the guy whose video led to my friend’s arrest, he’s been looking through my stuff.
 So I want to let you guys know I’m chronically ill, I’ve dealt with addiction, I hope it isn’t used against me.”

-Matt Wardell thus promptly threatened to sue Martin Kidston and the Missoula Current for this brazen attack, a fact that he vocalized at this past Monday’s Council meeting:
+Wardell promptly threatened to sue Kidston and the Missoula Current for this brazen attack, a fact that he vocalized at the following Monday’s Council meeting:

 “Last week I came and professed a spiritual commitment to nonviolence, and before I had returned to my seat, I was accused of levying a personal attack, by a man who now won’t even look me in the eye.
 And the next morning I found in the Missoula Current, an article saying that I had confessed to sending the video that Brandon was arrested for.